To Do List

 From Others: The To-do List from Samplewords is a neat pdf you can type your own information in.
 Find more at the Free Tools page and at the Productivity Tools Pinterest board.

 Further Reading: Craig Jarrow, the timemanagementninja, calls it a TODAY list and shows 10 Things Wrong With Your To-Do List, Back to Basics: How to Simplify Your To-Do List and Make it Useful Again from Lifehacker, No More Bloated To-Do Lists! at Instigator Blog, Inc Article The Surprising Secret to Time Management, Do Your Most Important Task First? at 99u & List of Ways to Ruin a List at Brazen Careerist.
+Watch Creating a To-Do List that Really Works video from Michael Linenberger.
 See also Time Management at Wikipedia

 I seek to create order from the chaos of complex information.
 Join me at the Daily PlanIt to gain insights, inspiration, and information to increase skills for a better life.
 I unlock the power of teaching reading with phonics in the pursuit of literacy at www.phonicspow.com.
 In my spare time I explore books and movies, often choosing titles available on both screen and page.